 When you open this web page you will find there is a video explaining the process in detail.
 In reality the process is a two stage one.
 Initially what you will be required to do is to create your own “Personal Profile” on the Platform.
 You will then go on to make your application for your FIAP Life Card.

 - Unless you already hold a FIAP Life Card, you will need to obtain one to make your first application for a distinction.
-You will therefore have to obtain your card BEFORE you can apply for a FIAP Distinction.
+You will therefore have to obtain your card BEFORE you apply.

 - If you are already the holder of a FIAP Life Card or a ‘FIAP Photographers Card’ and your last FIAP Distinction was gained in 2018 or earlier, this will have been provided without you having created a “Personal Profile”.
 Before you can apply for a new Distinction you MUST use the above link and create your own “Personal Profile”.
 To do this, follow the procedure to create your profile, BUT do not go on to the second part of the process to apply for a FIAP Life Card.
 That way you will not be charged for creating your profile.

 - If your last distinction was gained in 2019 or later then you will have created a “Personal Profile” and need take no further action in this respect before applying for a further distinction.